MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-connect-and-query-sqlcmd.md

 ---
 # Connect and query SQL Server on Linux with sqlcmd

+This topic provides connection requirements and guidance for SQL Server vNext CTP1 running on Linux.
+In most cases, the connection requirements and processes do not differ across platforms.
+This topic approaches the subject in the context of Linux and then points to other resources.
-This topic shows how to use [sqlcmd](https://msdn.microsoft.com/library/ms162773.aspx) to connect to SQL Server vNext CTP1 on Linux.

-After successfully connecting, you run a simple Transact-SQL (T-SQL) query to verify communication with the database.
+This topic shows how to use [sqlcmd](https://msdn.microsoft.com/library/ms162773.aspx) to connect to SQL Server vNext on Linux.
+After successfully connecting, run a simple Transact-SQL (T-SQL) query to verify communication with the database.

 > [!TIP]
 > **Sqlcmd** is just one tool for connecting to SQL Server to run queries and perform management and development tasks.
 For other tools such as SQL Server Management Studio and Visual Studio Code, see the [Develop](sql-server-linux-develop-overview.md) and [Manage](sql-server-linux-management-overview.md) areas.

 ## Install the SQL Server command-line tools

 **Sqlcmd** is part of the SQL Server command-line tools, which are not installed automatically with SQL Server on Linux.
 If you have not already installed the SQL Server command-line tools on your Linux machine, you must install them.
-For more information on how to install the tools, follow the instructions for your Linux distribution at [Install SQL Server tools on Linux](sql-server-linux-setup-tools.md)
+For more information on how to install the tools, follow the instructions for your Linux distribution:

 - [Red Hat Enterprise Linux](sql-server-linux-setup-tools.md#RHEL)
 - [Ubuntu](sql-server-linux-setup-tools.md#ubuntu)

+## Connection requirements
+To connect to SQL Server on Linux, you must use SQL Authentication (username and password).
+To connect remotely, you must ensure that the port SQL Server listens on is open.
+By default, SQL Server listens on TCP port 1433.
+Depending on your Linux distribution and configuration, you might have to open this port in the firewall.

 ## Connect to SQL Server on Linux